UnicornWizard375/EvolutionaryCompFinal/README.md

 - Increase the likelihood that programs will be nested where nesting matters, to form code blocks that are executed conditionally or repeatedly.

 When these linear representations are used, they are translated into ordinary, possibly-nested Push programs prior to execution.
 The placement of opening parentheses is determined implicitly, by the positions of instructions that make use of nested code blocks.
-The placement of closing parentheses is indicated explicitly, in the linear representation.
+The placement of closing parentheses is indicated explicitly, as part of the linear representation.

 In the [Plush](https://push-language.hampshire.edu/t/plush-genomes/279) representation that is used in the [Clojush](https://github.com/lspector/Clojush) and [PyshGP](https://github.com/erp12/pyshgp), markers are attached to instructions to indicate how many closing parentheses should be inserted after that instruction is translated.